-It’s officially Spring on March 1 and if you’re looking to usher in the new season by giving your home a refresh then read on.
+It’s officially Spring – finally!
+If you’re looking to usher in the new season by giving your home a refresh then read on.
 We’re not talking about anything too dramatic and time-consuming – just quick and easy warm-weather decor ideas.
 From cushions to colour, it’s time to lighten your mood and brighten your living space.

 1. Add Colour